Macron's party ahead in vote for lawmakers representing French who live abroad

+DOHA, June 22 Qatar Airways said on Thursday it intends to buy a stake of up to 4.75 percent in American Airlines and that it hoped to build a passive shareholding in the U.S. airline.

-PARIS President Emmanuel Macron's party came ahead in 10 out of 11 constituencies in votes to elect to parliament lawmakers representing French voters who live abroad, the foreign ministry said, another indication that a parliamentary majority is within the party's reach.
+PARIS, June 5 President Emmanuel Macron's party came ahead in 10 out of 11 constituencies in votes to elect lawmakers representing French voters who live abroad, the foreign ministry said, another indication that a majority in parliament is within reach.

 First-round voting for the 566 other constituencies - for voters who live in France - will take place on June 11.
 All run-off votes are scheduled for June 18.